-Our Sunday Worship times are 8:00am and 10:30am, except on the 5th Sunday of the month, when we have a combined 9:30am service.
+Our Sunday Worship times are 8:00am and 10:30am, except on the 5th Sunday of the month and during summer, when we have a combined 9:30am service.

 - Our worship follows the Episcopal Church rhythm, the liturgical calendar, and usually the Revised Common Lectionary.

 - Children and youth are welcome in worship!
 For more information on activities during and after the service, see the Children and Youth section herein.

 - All are welcome at the Lord’s Table to receive Communion of bread and wine, and/or to receive a blessing.